EpocDotFr/sticky-notes-kanboard-sync/README.md

 ## Prerequisites

-Python 3 and a Windows OS with Sticky Notes. **Only official Sticky Notes applications are supported** (not the ones made by third-parties).
+Python 3 and a Windows OS with Sticky Notes. **Only official Sticky Notes applications are supported**.

 Supported versions are the ones you found in: